DrOliJones/NMR2STL_V2/README.md

 To Install:

-•	Move all files to a folder of your choice and navigate to this folder in MATLAB.
+•	Download the files from this repository and move all files in this to a folder of your choice.

+•	Navigate to this folder in MATLAB.

 •	Run gui.m in the MATLAB editor to launch the GUI